 How do you find a happy medium when every generation communicates in different ways?

 In the past, workplace communication was primarily conducted through phone or in-person meetings.
 Then email became the go-to method.
 That has now migrated to social media platforms and online messaging.
-But by “fusing” these communication methods you can create a balance that helps every generation feel comfortable.
+But by “fusing” these communication methods you can create a balance that helps every generation feel comfortable and engaged

 Does this mean face-to-face, phone and email should be eliminated completely?
 Not at all.
 However, texting and other more “instant” forms of communication provide fast, responsive ways to reach your employees.
 It also speaks well to Gen Z and Millennials regarding the company’s commitment to technology and appreciation for how they prefer to communicate.